MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-audio.md

 # Audio Capable Peripheral Devices

 The Bluetooth Test Platform (BTP) Traduci board requires a 12-pin connector to communicate with any device module.
-The audio devices and breakouts listed here take a device module and break out the necessary pins to the required 12-pin layout.
+The audio devices and breakouts listed here take a radio module and break out the necessary pins to the required 12-pin layout.

 | Device | Capabilities | Parameter |
 | --- | --- | --- |